-The effect of the visual environment on well-being
+The effect of the visual environment on pupil wellbeing

-Research on the effects of the learning environments on pupil’s show that school buildings lay the foundations for pupils’ learning and for their experience in school.
-How well school buildings are designed and maintained, and the learning environments within them, have a strong impact on pupils’ and teachers’ wellbeing and happiness.
+In research on learning environments, school buildings lay the foundation for pupils’ learning in school.
+So it’s key that school buildings are well designed and maintained.
+In fact, internal learning environments also impact pupil wellbeing and happiness.

-Research within the medical profession links the positive effect of the visual environment in particular on mental health.
-The WHO European Charter on Environment and Health, 1989, stated that “good health and well-being require a clean and harmonious environment in which physical, psychological, social and aesthetic factors are all given their due importance”.
+“Good health and well-being require a clean and harmonious environment in which physical, psychological, social and aesthetic factors are given due importance”

-Calming break out areas, both inside and outside, zoned by the visual background, can relax pupils both during scheduled breaks and at times where moments out of class are needed to address anxiety and behaviour needs.
-Philipp et al, 1999a found that environments with high aesthetic quality provide pleasurable places to be for contemplation, personal reflection, enjoyment, relaxation and replenishing the soul.
+Philipp et al, 1999 studies environments with high aesthetic quality.
+They provide pleasurable places for ‘contemplation, personal reflection, enjoyment, relaxation and replenishing the soul’.
 They also help to encourage a healthy personal outlook.

-Ensuring that the rooms where pupils go to for additional support, mentoring or counselling look warm, cosy, calm and inviting has an impact on their desire to use these spaces and see them as positive areas for them.
+Make sure the rooms where pupils go for additional support, mentoring or counselling look warm, cosy, calm and inviting.
+This will increase their desire to use these spaces.
+It will also help them see these rooms as positive areas.

 The positive benefits of nature

-If you would like to discuss how we can help you to improve your learning environment using Wall Art, please contact Lisa Savage on email@example.com or 020 7404 3400.
+Want to discuss how we can help you to improve pupil wellbeing using Wall Art?
+Please contact Lisa Savage on email@example.com or 020 7404 3400.